Directory of Supporting Services for D/deaf and Hard of Hearing Children and Young Adults

-This is a group of representatives made up of different professionals (such as audiologists, hearing screeners, teachers of the deaf, speech and language therapists) working in Hertfordshire with deaf and hearing-impaired children (children with a hearing loss).
+This is a group of representatives made up of different professionals (such as audiologists, hearing screeners, teachers of the deaf, speech and language therapists) working in Hertfordshire with D/deaf and hard of hearing children (children with a hearing loss).

 Parents and families are represented by Parent Reps and the Phoenix Group for Deaf Children, representing the voluntary sector (www.phoenixgroup.org.uk).
 A representative from the NDCS - National Deaf Children's Society also attends who provides a national overview.

 CHSWG is responsible for improving services for families and children by listening to them, taking their views into account and by ensuring that recommendations from national initiatives and Quality Assurance (QA) are met.
 It offers advice, guidance and exerts influence in order to ensure high quality services.
 It also acts on behalf of service providers at a practitioner, managerial and strategic level.

 CHIPS: CHILDREN with HEARING IMPAIRMENT: PARENT SUPPORT FACEBOOK GROUPS